aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiXfaconvertPost"></a>
 # **pdfWebapiXfaconvertPost**
-> FileResponse pdfWebapiXfaconvertPost(files, inputType)
+> FileResponse pdfWebapiXfaconvertPost(files, documentPassword, inputType)

-Convert XFA format to a another format.
+Convert XFA Format to Another Format.

-Converts the provided documents from XFA format to a different format.
+Converts XFA documents to the specified format, ensuring seamless compatibility and usability.
+This service supports a wide range of target formats, allowing users to choose the most suitable format for their specific needs.
+The conversion process maintains the integrity of the original document while adapting it to the desired format, making it ideal for editing, sharing, or archiving..

 ### Example
 ```java